I-Dont-Remember/site/content/blog/the-frustrating-users-guide-to-slack.md

 date = 2020-05-21T05:00:00Z
 tags = ["slack"]
-title = "The Frustrating User's Guide to Slack"
+title = "The Frustrating User's Guide to Slack" description = "A quick list to know you are doing everything you can to endear yourself to your teammates on Slack."

 +++
 The following is a collection of tips I've curated working with a few different organizations using Slack that range in size from 3 people to thousands.
 If you follow these tips, I can _guarantee_ you will be well known throughout your workspace.
 For those who are literal and think I'm serious, this is a tongue-in-cheek article.
 Please _please_ **PLEASE** do the exact opposite.